lzontar/GrafMuvi/docs/Deployment_From_Zero.md

 - Set application name and the corresponding GitHub repository
 - Set deployment directory and user
 - Choose directories that will be shared between releases
-- During deploy: install node modules, copy .env, appData folders and start the server
+- After deploy: install node modules (pm2 and gulp globally), copy .env, appData folders and start the server

 #### production.rb
 ```
-role :app, %w{grafmuvi.westeurope.cloudapp.azure.com}
+role :app, %w{luka@grafmuvi.westeurope.cloudapp.azure.com}

+# Role db is not used because our database on production and deployment is currently still the same
+# Role db will support migrating between releases
+# role :db, %w{database.com}

 server "grafmuvi.westeurope.cloudapp.azure.com", user: "luka", roles: %w{app}

 ```
-Here we set role and server for production deployment.
+Here we set the role and server for production deployment.
 Roles can be useful, because we could specify tasks for roles, where each role can be configuring different servers.
+We should also have a role for managing our database, but this feature is currently unavailable.

 #### Deployment with Capistrano
 Because Capistrano needs several other Ruby gems, we will also create a *Gemfile*:
 ```